Art for all people (Easy Language)

 (This article was written by capito translated into easy language.)

-The Essl Foundation is an organization that works to ensure that people with disabilities can participate in society and that they have the same rights as people without disabilities.
-This applies to all areas of life, especially art.
+The Essl Foundation is an organization dedicated to ensuring that people with disabilities can participate in society and have the same rights as people without disabilities.
+This applies to all areas of life, especially the arts.

 15 percent of people have a disability.
-That is 1.3 billion people around the world.
+That's 1.3 billion people worldwide.
 They are excluded from many things,

 which are completely normal for people without disabilities.
-But that shouldn't be the case.
+But it shouldn't be like that.
 The United Nations, for example, has agreed on this.
-The United Nations is an organization to which almost all countries in the world belong.
+The United Nations is an organization to which almost every country in the world belongs.
 They have set 17 goals.
-The goals are to be achieved by 2030 and to improve the lives of all people.
+The goals are to be achieved by 2030 and to improve the lives of everyone.
 All countries have signed the goals.
-These goals state, for example, that no one is left behind.
+These goals state, for example, that no one should be left behind.
 The United Nations has also made a treaty: the UN Convention on the Rights of Persons with Disabilities.
 Many countries have signed the treaty, including Austria.
 They must abide by the treaty.

-It must be possible for people with disabilities to participate in society.
+People with disabilities must be able to participate in society.
 They must have the same rights as people without disabilities.
 But even though the goals and the treaty exist, this is not yet reality.
 People with disabilities are still disadvantaged.
-They cannot participate in everything, for example when it comes to art.
+They cannot participate in everything, for example, when it comes to art.

 For a world without barriers

 Especially when it comes to people with disabilities.
-The Zero Project has been around since 2010.
-This is a project by the Essl Foundation.
-With this project, the Essl Foundation wants to help people with disabilities to come up with new ideas
+The Zero Project has been in existence since 2010.
+This is a project of the Essl Foundation.
+With this project, the Essl Foundation aims to help people with disabilities with new ideas

 really get their rights.